Skagit Valley College is back! We are pleased to announce SVC will return to face-to-face operations for Summer and Fall!

 SVC is currently offering remote instruction to help prevent and contain the spread of COVID-19.

-Remote instruction provides access and flexibility needed by both students and faculty as they cope with COVID-19 pandemic.
+Remote instruction provides access and flexibility needed by both students and faculty as they cope with the COVID-19 pandemic.
 The flexibility of remote instruction comes via one’s ability to manage their learning time while fulfilling course requirements and outcomes.

 Are instructors required to conduct remote instructions asynchronously?